Political world braces for the next generation of fake news

 Breaking News Emails

-The issue was thrust into the national spotlight last month when Buzzfeed partnered with filmmaker Jordan Peele to create a video of former President Barack Obama appearing to deliver a public service announcement about the potential impact of manipulated media.
-Only, it wasn’t Obama.
+The issue was thrust into the national spotlight last month when Buzzfeed partnered with the filmmaker Jordan Peele to create a video of former President Barack Obama appearing to deliver a public service announcement about the potential impact of manipulated media.
+Only it wasn’t Obama.

-Instead it was Peele’s impersonation of the ex-commander-in-chief, synced well enough with Obama’s lips to keep viewers open to the possibility it could be authentic until the message itself became a clear parody.
+Instead it was Peele’s impersonation of Obama, synced well enough with the former president’s lips to keep viewers open to the possibility it could be authentic until the message itself became a clear parody.

-The video showcases both the potential and limits of where the technology currently stands.
-A casual observer could be forgiven at first for mistaking the video for a genuine presidential message, especially if watching from a mobile device.
-A closer look was less impressive, but it may not be long before the signs of tampering become nearly impossible to pick up on by the untrained eye.
+The video showcases both the potential and the limits of where the technology stands.
+A casual observer could be forgiven at first for mistaking the video for a genuine presidential message, especially if watching on a mobile device.
+A closer look is less impressive, but it may not be long before the signs of tampering become nearly impossible to pick up with the untrained eye.

 “If there’s two dozen people in the world who can create fakes, that’s a risk,” Farid said.
 “But it’s very different than if 2,000 people or 20,000 people or 200,000 people can do the same thing because now it’s at the push of a button.”